twrzes/scrnaseq_ei/README.md

 str(metadata(sce)$sc3$k_estimation)
 ```

+#### TASK:
+What is 'the best' number of clusters identified by the algorithm?

 ### 4.4.
 Calculating distances
 Now we are ready to perform the clustering itself.
 First `SC3` calculates distances between the cells (i.e. Euclidean, Pearson and Spearman distances):
 ```R